fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/fedora-kde.md

 # Fedora KDE
 !> **Important:** The exact content and phrasing of the Linux Distro Hopping docs are still pending.
 After I have finished using each distro and creating an initial write up, I will be doing a final pass of the whole series of pages and make any final adjustments.

+I'll be blunt on this one: my experience with Fedora KDE was a mess.

+To begin with, I'm not particularly fond of KDE as a desktop.
+I don't think it's a bad desktop by any stretch, but it's not for me and I don't think it's organized well enough for me to *want* to recommend to someone less technical.
+I think I *could* recommend it, but I'd rather recommend something where I can find the setting I want without the search bar or Google.

+In addition to that though, This was the buggiest operating system experience I have had in years.
+It really makes me wonder if Fedora KDE (which I assume is one of the larger distributions with KDE) is partially responsible for KDE's continued reputation of bugginess.
+I never encountered any of these bugs in Tuxedo OS, so I honestly don't believe these are a KDE issue so much as a Fedora KDE issue.

 ## Fedora Setup
 * Uses the old installer again (it's not bad, just not as good as what I saw in Fedora Workstation)
   * failed one randomly, retry fixed it